Existence and applications of Ricci flows via pseudolocality: Applications

 On the other hand, Lemma \ref{lem: distance upper bound} implies that there is a constant $\Lambda(n)$, such that $B_{h_i(0)}(p_i, 2) \subset B_{h_i(\tau)}(p_i, \Lambda)$.
 Therefore, if we choose $Q\geq \Lambda/a$, then we have a contradiction with the assumption that $B_{h_i(0)}(p_i, 1+\epsilon)$ is not diffeomorphic to an $n$-d Euclidean ball for any $\epsilon>0$.

 \end{proof}

-Next we prove Corollary \ref{cor: application to uniformization}.
-Though there are many partial confirmations, Yau's uniformization conjecture is still open in general.
-Corollary \ref{cor: application to uniformization} provides another positive evidence, let's restate it here: \begin{cor} For any $n$, there is $\delta(n)>0$, such that if $(M,g)$ be a complete $2n-$dimensional K\"ahler manifold with nonnegative holomorphic bisectional curvature and maximal volume growth, and the $\delta(n)-$almost Euclidean isoperimetric inequality holds in every geodesic ball with radius $r$, then $(M,g)$ is biholomorphic to $\mathbb{C}^n$. \end{cor} \begin{proof} It has been proved in \cite{huang2015k} that under the curvature bound $|Rm(g(t))|\leq \frac{A}{t}$ with $A$ sufficiently small, the K\"ahler condition and the nonnegativity of the holomorphic bisectional curvature are preserved.
+{\blue Next we discuss the application to Yau\rq{}s conjecture.
+The following corollary is a special case of G. Liu\rq{}s recent result \cite{liu2016gromov}. \begin{cor} For any $n$, there is $\delta(n)>0$, such that if $(M,g)$ is a complete $2n-$dimensional K\"ahler manifold with nonnegative holomorphic bisectional curvature and maximal volume growth, and the $\delta(n)-$almost Euclidean isoperimetric inequality holds in every geodesic ball with radius $r$, then $(M,g)$ is biholomorphic to $\mathbb{C}^n$. \end{cor} } \begin{proof} It has been proved in \cite{huang2015k} that under the curvature bound $|Rm(g(t))|\leq \frac{A}{t}$ with $A$ sufficiently small, the K\"ahler condition and the nonnegativity of the holomorphic bisectional curvature are preserved.
 We only need to check that the maximal volume growth is preserved under the Ricci flow solutions constructed in Theorem \ref{thm: short-time existence}, which is done by the following Lemma \ref{lem: maximal volume growth kahler}.
 Then we have a complete K\"ahler metric with bounded nonnegative holomorphic bisectional curvature and maximal volume growth, which is biholomorphic to $\mathbb{C}^n$ by results in \cite{chau2006complex}. \end{proof}

 In \cite{huang2015k}, the authors applied the Ricci flow solution of \cite{simon2002deformation}, which is uniformly $C^0$ close to the initial metric, hence the persistence of maximal volume growth is immediate.